 Turn off the bottle.
-Turn down the regulator to be ready for the next test session.
+Release the pressure between the bottle and the test circuit.
+Keep the regulator adjusted at the fill value to be ready for the next test session.

 The plot from the ADC should be observed in real time to be sure the system is responding and to have an initial idea of the integrity of the circuit.